Professor Joad Raymond

 - poetry, politics and religion in the seventeenth century

-Though I’d be interested in supervising PhDs on other things: current topics include news of men’s fashion, and breast feeding.
+Though I’d be interested in supervising PhDs on other things: recent and current topics include news of men’s fashion, and breast feeding.
 It just needs to be stimulating and clever.
 So if you have an idea, do pitch it to me.

 Recent and On-Going Research: